cbonoz/carbon22/README.md

 Website should now be running on port 3000 (server on 3001).

-### Motivation
+### Motivation / Importance of Carbon

+Many software engineers may shrug at the question of the carbon foot print of their work.
+As more and more software programs get built, the efficiency of those programs and their impact on the environment is only going to become more important.

-It can be tempting to just select the region closest to you when doing a job.
+It can be tempting to just select the region closest to you when doing a job, however this may not always be the green-friendly choice, and can often be by a wide margin.

-Importance of Carbon
+Green software engineering takes into consideration software practices and architecture, hardware and data center design, electricity markets and climate change.
+In addition, green software engineering aims to generate fewer greenhouse gas emissions and reduce a company's carbon footprint.

+CarbonOracle is a tool that can be easily integrated into green job execution timings and help identify the best times and regions to do computationally intensive work.

 It's important to note that CarbonOracle presents a *forecast* of the best times and can (and should) be treated as an approximation.
 CarbonOracle can both tell you which times to generally avoid as well as which times to prefer.